FERAL SWINE DAMAGE MANAGEMENT: A NATIONAL APPROACH

 The alternatives were compared by assessing their effects on a number of potentially affected environmental resources and issues:

-In addition to the environmental consequences on the resources and issues listed above, the DEIS contains a detailed discussion of the ability of the alternatives to meet established national management objectives.
+In addition to the environmental consequences for the resources and issues listed above, the FEIS contains a detailed discussion of the ability of the alternatives to meet established national management objectives.
+The FEIS also contains information on public comments provided on the Draft EIS and agency response to comments.

 Who are the Lead and Cooperating Agencies?